-Argument Description For example: (config) # policy alias p1 comment "Thursday policy" condition add Adds a condition to the policy.
+Argument Description (config) # (config) # policy alias p1 action delete?
+The existing actions will be listed.
+For example: (config) # (config) # policy alias p1 action delete 2 comment <comment></comment> Specifies a unique text string that describes the policy.
+Comments can be up to 256 characters.
+Comments must be enclosed in double quotation marks.
+Comments can be added only after a policy has been created.
+For example: (config) # policy alias p1 comment "Thursday policy" condition add Adds a condition to the policy.
 The conditions are predefined.
 Up to five (5) conditions can be specified in a policy.
 The parameter names and values that need to be specified, depend on the condition.
 The template specifies the parameters and values that must be included in the definition of a condition.
 The following are the keywords that are used as parameters in some of the conditions, as well as the definition of the value: • gsGroup - Alias of the GigaSMART group.
-Refer gsgroup to create GigaSMART group. • inlineToolAlias - Alias of the inline tool.
-Refer inline-tool-group • period - The number of seconds from 1 to 7200 (integers only).
+Refer gsgroup to create GigaSMART group. inlineToolAlias - Alias of the inline tool.
+For CLI commands to create an inline tool, refer to inline-tool • period - The number of seconds from 1 to 7200 (integers only).
 For details, refer to Specifying Keyword, period on page 153. • thresh - The threshold value from 0 to the maximum (a 64-bit number).
-For details, refer to Specifying Keyword, thresh on page 154. • threshPct - The percentage threshold value from 0 to 100.
+For details, refer to Specifying Keyword, thresh on page 154. threshPct - The percentage threshold value from 0 to 100.
 For details, refer to Specifying Keyword, threshPct on page 154. • timeStr - The time string, specified in the Cron format "(a b c d e f)".
 For details, refer to Specifying Keyword, timeStr on page 154. • portId - The port identifier, in the one of the following formats: • single port-a/b/c multiple ports, separated by commas-a1/b1/c1,a2/b2/c2 range of ports-a/b/cd any port-any(a/b/cd), which includes the keyword, any Port identifiers specified in conditions are not validated.
 Ensure that they exist and are valid.
 Port aliases and GigaStream aliases are not supported.
 For details, refer to Specifying Keyword, portld on page 155.
 The policy is executed only when all conditions are met.
 There is only one unique condition per policy.
-Examples: (config) # policy alias OverloadedToolPort condition add PortTxUtilHigh param portId 1/1/x1 param threshPct 80 (config) # policy alias AnyPortUp condition add PortUp paran portId any(3/1/q4q6) param period 5 (config) # policy alias SaveMemory condition add TimeOfDay param timeStr "(45 10 )" delete <condition id=""></condition> Deletes a condition from the policy.
+Examples: (config) # policy alias OverloadedToolPort condition add

+Argument Description PortTxUtilHigh param portId 1/1/x1 param threshPct 80 (config) # policy alias AnyPortUp condition add PortUp param portId any(3/1/q4q6) param period 5 (config) # policy alias SaveMemory condition add TimeOfDay param timeStr "(45 10 )" delete <condition id=""></condition> Deletes a condition from the policy.
 The policy must exist.
 To find out the condition ID, type? as follows: (config) # (config) # policy alias p1 condition delete?

-Argument Description The existing conditions will be listed.
+The existing conditions will be listed.
 For example: (config) # (config) # policy alias p1 condition delete 10 enable Enables the active visibility policy.
 To be executed, a policy must be enabled.
 For example: (config) # policy alias p1 enable reset Resets the status of the active visibility policy.
 For example: (config) # policy alias p1 reset all <enable reset="" =""></enable> Enables all policies or resets all policies.
 Examples: (config) # policy all enable (config) # policy all reset